Command Center

 Integration with Crusoe Services

-Command Center integrates with AutoClusters for automated hardware failure detection and node replacement.
+Command Center integrates with AutoClusters for automated hardware failure detection and node replacement for CMK clusters.
 Remediation events appear in Notification Center.

 What's Next